<< <%SKIN-STRTRANS-SYNTOC%> >>

 The 3rd column is a checkbox labelled "Current".
 Whichever line has a check mark in this checkbox is the current database.
 To switch databases (once you have more than one database on the list), just check the Current checkbox on your desired database, then click Close or Switch at the bottom right of this window.
 (The Close button changes to say Switch as soon as you check the Current database for a database other than the one you are currently in.)
 The program will ask you to confirm that you wish to switch to that database, and if you answer Yes, DONATION will be restarted with the new database open.

-To create additional databases, click the New button, and on the new row that appears, fill in an Extension (which should not contain spaces, and must be different from the extensions for all of the other databases on your list) and an Organization Short Name.
+To create an additional new empty database for an additional organization, click the New button, and on the new row that appears, fill in an Extension (which should not contain spaces, and must be different from the extensions for all of the other databases on your list) and an Organization Short Name.
 You can make up any Extension you want, as long as each database's extension is different!
 Click Save to save your change.
 As usual, you can click Cancel to cancel the addition of the new database.
 After you click Save, it will ask whether you want to create a new database by copying from an empty database.
 In most cases, you would answer Yes to this question.
 If you then want to switch to this database, check its Current checkbox, and click Switch.

 Alternatively, if you have an existing additional database file, perhaps from another computer, that you have already copied into the Data subdirectory of the program's Data Directory, you can click New, leave the Extension field blank, and then click the Browse button to select that database from the list of databases in that directory.
 If you have selected a valid database, its extension will then be filled in to the Extension field, and you can continue from there.
 The Browse button is not normally used when you are creating additional databases!